 Measuring and Understanding the Ankle Brachial Index (ABI)

-The ankle brachial index is important way to diagnose peripheral vascular disease.
+The Ankle Brachial Index (ABI Test) is an important way to diagnose peripheral vascular disease.
 The index compares the systolic blood pressures of the arms and legs to give a ratio that can suggest various severity of peripheral vascular disease.

 Introduction to Measuring the Ankle Brachial Index